jortsupetterson/bytecodec/README.md

 # bytecodec

-Lean, zero-dependency byte utilities for base64url, UTF-8 strings, and JSON that behave the same in browsers and Node.
+Zero-dependency byte utilities for base64url, UTF-8 strings, and JSON that behave the same in browsers and Node.

-## Why use it
+## Highlights
-- URL-safe base64 without padding; no external deps or bundler tricks.
+- URL-safe base64 without padding; no external deps or bundler shims.
-- UTF-8 encode/decode that accepts `Uint8Array`, `ArrayBuffer`, `ArrayBufferView`, or `number[]`.
+- UTF-8 encode/decode for `Uint8Array`, `ArrayBuffer`, `ArrayBufferView`, or `number[]`.
-- JSON ⇄ bytes helpers (JSON.stringify/parse + UTF-8) for payloads, tokens, and storage.
+- JSON helpers (JSON.stringify/parse + UTF-8) for payloads, tokens, and storage.
 - ESM-first, tree-shakeable, bundled TypeScript definitions, side-effect free.

 ## Install